 These two lines would be consolidated into the Chicago, Burlington & Quincy in 1899, which began operations of many lines in the area.

 This line was one of the most important on the system, as it connected the Twin Cities of Minneapolis and St. Paul with Chicago.

 The line was eventually double tracked from Savannah to La Crosse by 1904.
 It would be finished to the Twin Cities in 1912.

 The CB&Q bridge became a part of the Burlington Northern Railway in 1970, after combining with the Great Northern and Northern Pacific Railroads.

 The BN merged with Atchison, Topeka & Santa Fe in 1996.
 This line has become known as the Aurora Subdivision, which is a heavy mainline for BNSF.

-Overall, the bridge appears to be in fair to good condition, with little significant deterioration noted.
+Overall, the bridge appears to be in fair condition, with some spalling found throughout the bridge.

-The author has ranked this bridge as being regionally significant, due to the unique design.
+The author has ranked this bridge as being minimally significant, due to the common design.